Wittersham

 Wittersham is a small village and civil parish in the borough of Ashford in Kent, England.
-It is part of the Isle of Oxney.
+It is part of the Isle of Oxney and is situated within 2 miles of the East Sussex border.

 History

 The Domesday Book of 1086 does not mention Wittersham, but it does assign the manor of Palstre to Odo, Bishop of Bayeux.
 Palstre was only one of four places in the Weald, apparently, that had a church.
 The Domesday Book entry reads:- "In Oxenai hundred, Osbern Paisforiere holds Palestrei, from the Bishop.
 It is taxed at three yokes.
 Arable land for two ploughs.
 In demesne, nine smallholders have half a plough.
 There is a church, 2 servants, 10 acre of meadow, 5 fisheries at twelve pence, woodland for the pannage of 10 hogs.
 In the time of Edward the Confessor, it was worth forty shillings, now sixty shillings.
 Edwy the priest held it for King Edward."

 An early variation of the village name may be Wyghtresham.